 - Bank statements (must show proof of adequate financial support for your first year of study at DePaul)

-- Financial Affidavit of Support form (lists annual tuition and living expenses)
+- INTERNATIONAL Affidavit 16-17.pdf (lists annual tuition and living expenses)

 - Copy of your passport identification page